 Invasive Phragmites lineages can be distinguished from native species by a few morphological characteristics, such as height, size, stem, and leaf color, as well as, the appearance of leaf sheath and rhizomes.

-Stem: are slightly ridged with a rougher texture than the native and are green in color, and unlike native common reed, invasive Phragmites has few to no fungal spots on its’ stem.
+Stem: are slightly ridged with a rougher texture than the native and are green in color, and unlike native common reed, invasive Phragmites has few to no fungal spots on their’ stem.

 Inflorescence: form large bushy purple to golden brown plumes that grow to 1-2 feet in length and drape to one side.
 Flowers bloom in late July and August.
 Seeds are grayish and are covered with silky hairs.